Did you know that no two corns are the same? There are actually many different types of corn; each with its own purpose.

 Is popcorn considered a vegetable?

-Popcorn is considered a whole grain, not a vegetable.
-All corn is a grain; however, many grains are considered to be fruit.
-So despite what you might have thought before, corn isn't actually a vegetable.
+Popcorn is considered a whole grain.
+Every type of corn is a grain; however, many grains are considered to be fruit.
+So despite what you might have thought, corn isn't actually a vegetable.